stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 taught in Richard Powers's Social Dance class series, learn new moves, and have fun with us. **No dance experience or partner needed.**

-We dance every Monday night, usually in Roble 113 9:30-11:30pm---but this is **extremely** subject to change, the best way to keep up is through [our mailing list][mail].
+We dance every Monday night, but the location and time are subject to change---the best way to keep up is through [our mailing list][mail].
 Join us for social dancing, classes, snacks, and community!

 If you don't know how to dance, we teach lessons every week!
 See the [list of workshops](/workshops) for details, or take a peek at the schedule for the next few weeks below.
 [Check out our FAQ if you have more questions!](/info/faq)

-## Upcoming Lessons
+## Upcoming Lessons and Dances

 Last updated: {{< LastMod >}}